glebowadim/ihub_sample/README.md

 The integration adds logs of the different log levels (Info, Warning, Error, Debug) every 5 seconds.

 PasswordFile.json should be in integration directory.
-PasswordFile.json contains login, password, url and integration name.
+PasswordFile.json contains login, password and url.

-Sample Integration retrieves Process Id from Params.json file for adding logs.
-Params.json is put into integration directory at each integration run.
+Sample Integration retrieves Process Id from ihub_process_id file for adding logs. ihub_process_id is put into integration directory at each integration run.

 If you does not have the possibility to add log via API, then you can use SmallSampleIntegration.
 SmallSampleIntegration is just a integration with writing to stdout only.